 If you have more than 10 medical assistants in the practice, consider piloting the professional development program in 1 or 2 pods or teams within the clinic.
 Five or 6 MAs would be able to give valuable feedback about the teaching methods and delivery of material in these pilot sessions.

-Depending on how often you decide to hold sessions, plan to run the pilot for 4 to 6 sessions or up to 6 months.
-Communicate with the other medical assistants and teams in the practice that are not part of the pilot so they know that they will be included in the program's official rollout and when that will occur.
+The schedule will depend on how often you decide to hold sessions or the desired number of sessions.
+For example, you may plan to run the pilot for 4 to 6 sessions or sessions for up to 6 months.
+Communicate with the other medical assistants and teams in the practice that are not part of the pilot, so they know they will be included in the program's official rollout and when that will occur.
 It is important to emphasize the importance of medical assistant development with the practice team and to communicate the benefit of improving patient care and enhancing professional satisfaction.

 Professional development training is a valuable tool to engage and educate your medical assistant team.
+A group of well-trained medical assistants can enable the practice to adopt a team-based care model, take better care of patients with greater efficiency, and increase satisfaction for patients and all care team members.
 Making the effort to develop tailored lessons can improve your practice culture, workflow, and team dynamics.
-A team of well-trained medical assistants can enable the practice to adopt a team-based care model, take better care of patients with greater efficiency, and increase satisfaction for patients as well as all members of the care team.

 Get medical assistants' input on their training needs